joefitter/backbone-tooltip/README.md

 # Backbone Tooltip [![Build Status](https://travis-ci.org/joefitter/backbone-tooltip.svg?branch=master)](https://travis-ci.org/joefitter/backbone-tooltip)
-> Lightweight Bootstrap-esque tooltip that doesn't require Bootstrap!
+> Lightweight Bootstrap-esque tooltip that doesn't require Bootstrap

 Backbone Tooltip is a fully customisable plugin for use in web applications.
 It is written in BackboneJS but can be used in any front end environment.